DeepWaterIMR/RstoxUtils/README.md

 ![New depth and latitude based strata system for NEA Greenland halibut made using the strataPolygons function.
 Subplots indicate latitude and depth based categorization along columns and rows, respectively.
 Red polygons represent the strata.
 Numbers refer to IDs used in preceeding figures.](README_files/figure-html/unnamed-chunk-11-1.png)

 Now that we have the strata polygons, we can begin examining their area.
 Polygonization, required by many practical GIS approaches, is essentially making a model of the underlying raster data.
 Such modeling always introduces a bias.
 Whether the bias is large enough to matter depends on the specific problem.
 In our case, we have polygonized fairly steep continental slope using a 15-arcsecond bathymetry grid (remember that the resolution is approximately 0.25 nm along the latitude axis).
 The `RstoxUtils::strataArea` function estimates areas directly from the bathymetry grid without polygonization and is useful in assessing the magnitude of bias introduced by polygonization.
 Even though the function supports boundary polygons, it does not remove the small detached areas and holes.
-This leads to a higher areal estimate than polygonizing if the `drop.crumbs` argument is used and a lower areal estimate if `remove.holes` is used.
+This makes the polygonized strata to have higher areal estimates than the raster area if `remove.holes` argument is used and lower estimates if `drop.crumbs` is used.
+The effect depends on the threshold area for hole and crumb removal.

 ```r